artem-korolev/prismajs-mongodb-graphql-aws-lambda-starter-kit/README.md

 - Docker Compose - tool for defining and running multi-container Docker applications. **Its used in this project to run MongoDB database in dev environment locally.
-Prisma Client requires Mongo to run in replica mode, so standalone MondoDB Commuynity Server is not enough**
+Prisma Client requires Mongo to run in replica mode, so standalone MondoDB Community Server is not enough**

 - GitHub Actions - makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from